upenn-embedded/omnibot.github.io/README.md

 ## Final Project Report

-Don't forget to make the GitHub pages public website!
 If you’ve never made a GitHub pages website before, you can follow this webpage (though, substitute your final project repository for the GitHub username one in the quickstart guide):  [https://docs.github.com/en/pages/quickstart](https://docs.github.com/en/pages/quickstart)

 ### 1. Video